HarisMI40/HarisMI40/src/pages/about.md

 title: About Me
 ---

 Hello, I'm Haris Maulana Ikhsan.
-My professional journey began with a passion for logic and problem-solving, leading me straight into the world of software development.
-I spent my early career turning complex ideas into functional code and user-friendly web applications.

-My path took an exciting turn when I discovered a deep-seated passion for sharing knowledge, which led me to the classroom.
-As an educator, I found a unique opportunity to bridge my two worlds.
-I realized that designing a compelling lesson plan shares a core philosophy with architecting software: both demand a deep empathy for the end-user (the student), clear objectives, and a structured path to a successful outcome.
+I’m a developer passionate about building robust, user-focused web applications and an educator dedicated to making technology accessible and understandable.
+My favorite work lies at the intersection of engineering and education, creating solutions that are not only well-built but also empower others to learn and grow.

+My journey began in software engineering, providing me with a strong foundation in building applications from concept to deployment.
+This technical background now enriches my teaching, allowing me to bring real-world context and practical skills into the classroom.
+In turn, my experience as an educator has sharpened my ability to communicate complex ideas clearly—a skill that is invaluable in both development and teaching.

+I believe that architecting a software solution and designing a curriculum share a fundamental principle: both require a deep empathy for the end-user.
+Whether it's a student in a classroom or a user on a website, the goal is to create a clear, effective, and engaging experience.
+In my spare time, I’m usually reading, exploring new coffee shops, or tinkering with a new side project.